16oh4/speechfiltering/README.md

 # speechfiltering
-A MATLAB script to filter speech from 2 channel, uncompressed, .WAV files.
+A MATLAB application to filter speech from 2 channel, uncompressed, .WAV files.

 Filtering is done in 3 types (direct convolution, fft convolution, overlap add convolution)